Skip to contents

 simple_wetness

-Boolean value, if TRUE the function will use a simple calculation of leaf wetness based on the daily rhlim and rainlim values.
-If FALSE the function will use a more complex calculation of leaf wetness based on the wth data and will calculate the leaf wetness value for each hour of the day and use RcW to determine the effect of leaf wetness on the infection rate.
+Logical.
+If TRUE (default), the function uses a simple calculation of leaf wetness based on daily rhlim and rainlim values (wetness is either 0 or 24 hours).
+If FALSE, the function uses a more complex calculation of leaf wetness based on hourly temperature and humidity patterns derived from daily TMIN/TMAX values, requiring additional weather data columns (TMIN, TMAX, LAT, DOY), and applies RcW to determine the effect of leaf wetness duration on the infection rate.

 Value